 Applications are now open for Creative Climate Leadership (CCL) – a programme that empowers artists and cultural professionals to take action on the climate and ecological crisis, with impact, creativity, and resilience.
 It has been designed to mobilise and connect a creative climate movement.
 CCL has been developed by the internationally recognised charity Julie’s Bicycle.

 This UK CCL is funded by Arts Council England and will be held at Hawkwood College from 6 – 10 March 2023 (arrivals 5 March).
 Hawkwood is a beautiful, sustainably run estate in the Cotswolds, that embodies the intersections between arts and culture and environmental sustainability.

 Full info below.
-Application deadline: Midnight GMT, 16 December 2022
+Application deadline [extended]: Midnight GMT, 8 January 2023.